Phenylketonuria (PKU) Screening for a Newborn

 Q: Is PKU curable?

 A: PKU is a lifelong genetic condition and cannot be cured.
-However, it is completely manageable with strict dietary control.
-Children who follow the diet properly can have normal intelligence and lead healthy lives.
-Some medications are now available that may help increase tolerance to phenylalanine.
+However, it is highly manageable with strict, lifelong dietary control.
+Most children who follow the diet properly grow and develop normally and lead healthy lives, though outcomes depend on how early treatment starts and how consistently the diet is maintained.
+Some medications are now available that may help increase tolerance to phenylalanine in selected patients.

 Q: How common is PKU in India?